GNUfault/CINU/README.md

 - IRQ

 ## Issues:
-- VGA driver is very broken
+- VGA driver is kinda broken
 - Does not remake disk image, just adds the new one in the old one